Definition:

 Formal Employment Opportunities:

 In fact Graduates from the college have valued job possibilities in the health and health related sectors.
-These include: Pharmaceutical Industries and Research Institutes, Government or Private Hospitals and Clinics, Fitness Clubs, etc. Graduates may also opt for Lectureship or to be a Graduate Assistant.
+These include: Pharmaceutical Industries and Research Institutes, Government or Private Hospitals and Clinics, Fitness Clubs, etc. Graduates also opt for Lectureship or to be a Graduate Assistant.

 This profession is a lifelong one, you practice till you die.
 It comes with no “retirement”.